 Spanish government wants to remove ‘anti-migrant’ razor wire fences surrounding the enclaves

 Spain’s new interior minister has announced that dismantling barbed wire fences that separate the two Spanish enclaves of Ceuta and Melilla from Morocco is among his “main priorities”.

 Coils of razor blades top some of the fences that surround the two autonomous towns, which as territories of Spain form the only direct land borders between Europe and Africa.
-Migrants trying to reach European shores frequently try to scale the 6ft-high barriers, despite risking serious injury.
+Migrants trying to reach European shores frequently try to scale the six-metre barriers, risking serious injury.

 Fernando Grande-Marlaska, who became Spain’s interior minister earlier this month, has commissioned a report into finding the “least bloody possible” alternative means of preserving border security.